Azure-Samples/api-management-workspaces-migration/README.md

-# Project - Migrate Multiple Siloed API Management Instances to a Federated Workspace-Based Instance
+# Project - Guidance and tooling for migration to workspaces in Azure API Management

-This repo contains tools and guidance to migrate entities such as APIs and products from multiple siloed Azure API Management instances into a single, workspace-based federated API Management instance.
+This repo contains tools and guidance to migrate entities such as APIs and products from multiple Azure API Management instances into a single, workspace-based API Management instance.
+The source instances are referred to as "siloed" instances, meaning they are administered and used by separate teams.
+The destination instance is referred to as a "federated" instance, because the teams' resources are organized into segregated workspaces in a centrally administered service.

-The migration process for transitioning from siloed API Management instances to a federated instance involves several steps.

--	Configure [Azure APIOps Toolkit](https://github.com/Azure/APIOps) following its guidance, setting up extractor pipeline parameters for each siloed instance
--	Use scripts provided (in this migration tool) to organize extracted artifacts (from APIOps) into a workspace folder structure locally
--	Push the folder to the federated API Management repo (in APIOps); use publisher pipeline (in APIOps) to import it into the federated API Management instance
--	Run other scripts (in this migration tool) to migrate remaining entities from siloed API Management to federated instance
--	If needed, perform manual configurations in federated API Management instance

-See [Migrated entities](#migrated-entities) for details on entities that can be migrated and limitations.

 ![image](./images/project-detail.png)

 Learn more about workspaces: